Vonage/vonage-curl-code-snippets/README.md

 ## Run the code snippets

-As each example requires access to the configuration files, you must run them from the directory they reside in, for example:
+As each code snippet requires access to the configuration files, you must run them from the directory they reside in, for example:

 ```
 cd messaging/sms/